Th0dium/Chessfire-Shotgun-Chess---mod-no-ads-v1.20-/README.md

 - Removes mandatory video ads and interstitial pop-ups.
 - Unlocks all "Watch Ad to claim" rewards instantly (Gems, Chests, Revives).

-That's it.
-No god mode, no unlimited gems — just making the game actually playable without sitting through ads.
+No god mode, no unlimited gems — just making the game playable without sitting through ads.

 ---

 ## How it works

 The game uses Unity's IL2CPP backend, which compiles C# into native ARM64 machine code.
-There's no bytecode to edit — you work directly with the binary.
+There's no bytecode to edit — you work directly with the binary. (most of the technical understanding here came from working with AI throughout the process.)

 The mod patches three methods in `libil2cpp.so` that handle purchase validation: